Wargrave: Original forms of name

-It is in the Borough of Wokingham.
 The name Wargrave is derived from 'Weir-Grove', as it was in the Assize Rolls and Patent rolls of the medieval times recorded as 'Weregreave', settling on a slightly different pronunciation after the Great Vowel Shift rendering it Wargrave.

 Early history

 The first documentary evidence of the settlement was recorded in 1061 which indicates that it was a village and had a manor in the feudal system.
 The Domesday Book of 1086 records the settlement as having a population of 250.
 In the 13th century the current High Street was lined with plots and backstreets developed.

 Wargrave Court was erected in the early Tudor period and then altered and extended in the Georgian to post-Edwardian period.
 Wargrave Manor occupies its medieval site on the northern outskirts, bounded by its lower meadow that overlooks Wargrave Marsh below it, which is drained farmland downstream and the local primary floodplain.
 However this building, while also grade II listed, is larger, with a modest landscaped park.
 It is late Georgian and altered later in a painted stucco with moulded, chamfered quoins, moulding over second floor windows, hipped slate roof with several chimneys, spread over three storeys save for the wings.
 The east front has a conical roof over a protrusion of a similar shape with three sash windows flanked by a single bays with similar windows: all windows have architrave surrounds, with the ground floor windows having Victorian panes.
 This section has a Doric veranda with coupled columns supporting entablature across the whole front.
 Flanking wings have two upper sash windows and venetian windows on their ground floor.
 Its Victorian south front has 5 bays repeating the design and a central porch of angle pilasters supporting entablature and blocking course.
 Above the double door is a radiating fanlight.
 The west front has a large Victorian semi-circular terrace in front.

 The village continued to develop into its current form in the 18th century growing up the hill from the High Street eastwards so that by the end of the 19th century this axis, now Victoria Road, was fully settled.